Main topic areas:

 - The Centre (first floor Needles Hall)

-- If your overall GPA is at least 80%, you may get permission to take 6 courses.
+- If your overall GPA is at least 80% and you are in 2A or higher, you may request permission to take 6 courses.
 To do so, email the KI Undergraduate Advisor.

 When is the drop deadline?